The Leica Q – A Game Changing Camera

 Back to Film with the Nikon F3

 It's been a while...
-Before I went back to film with a Nikon F3 in 2016, my previous film camera was a Canon IXUS, from the late '90s - a point and shoot compact which took APS film.
-My photos...
+Before I went back to film with a Nikon F3 in 2016, my previous film camera was a compact APS film point and shoot Canon IXUS, from the late '90s .
+My photos from that time...

 Read More